top of page

 • 4 min read

-Polynucleotide treatments, often referred to as "salmon sperm" therapies, have gained attention in recent years for their potential benefits in skin rejuvenation, wound healing, and anti-aging.
+Polynucleotide treatments, often referred to as "salmon sperm" therapies, have gained significant attention in recent years for their potential benefits in skin rejuvenation, wound healing, and anti-aging.
 These treatments use polynucleotides extracted from purified salmon sperm DNA, which are believed to promote tissue repair and improve skin quality.
 But what does the scientific evidence say about their effectiveness?
 This article reviews the current research on polynucleotide treatments, explaining how they work, their applications, and what users can realistically expect.

 Close-up view of a vial containing polynucleotide solution for skin treatment